 There shall be no additional payment or time off for Residents who have worked on any statutory holiday between December 20 and January 5, provided they have received their six (6) day block as described above.
-The parties recognize that this provision represents a special situation and that regular work week (Monday to Friday, Article 9.7) and weekend is to be maintained in the duty schedule prior to and/or after the six (6) day block.
-Residents and Program Directors will mutually determine the necessary adjustments to duty schedules to implement this clause in a manner consistent with Article 9 – Maximum Hours and Definition of Work Week.
+The parties recognize that this provision represents a special situation and that regular work week and weekend is to be maintained in the duty schedule prior to and/or after the six (6) day block.
+Residents and Program Directors will mutually determine the necessary adjustments to duty schedules to implement this clause in a manner consistent with Article 9.

 On-Call Duty on the Middle Day of a Long Weekend

 Where a Resident is scheduled for the middle day(s) of a long weekend, this person is entitled to a paid day(s) off.
 The paid day off must be arranged with the Program Director (or the Administrative Resident where this authority is delegated by the Program Director).